 If you have any questions, write to us, and mark your envelope Convention 2015 Teaching, or contact us at convention-teaching [at] origamiusa.org.

 These forms are for those who know what they want to teach (at least approximately).
 If you don't know what you want to teach, take a look at what people are requesting, or for further ideas, please contact us at convention-teaching [at] origamiusa.org.

 Please note: you must register for convention (even if you are not taking classes) before you can sign up to teach.

 - Online registration for Convention Teaching is now closed.

-When you register to teach a class, a description of your class will immediately appear on our new class preview web pages.
+When you register to teach a class, a description of your class will immediately appear on our class preview web pages.
 Within the teaching registration form you will have the option to upload a photo of your model, which will be shown on the class preview web page.
 Uploading a photograph is optional.
-Although you will not have a chance to add a photo once you have completed this form, please do not delay telling us what you want to teach and fill out the form if you don't have a photo.
+Please do not delay telling us what you want to teach, even if you don't have a photo.
 It can be added later if you attach it to an email addressed to convention-teaching [at] origamiusa.org.

 Once your teaching form is entered, the following fields will be shown on the class preview web page: Teacher Name, Model Name, Description, Level, Special Requirements (if any), and Image (the photo, if you uploaded one).

 - Class preview pages are now closed.

 If you are planning (or considering) teaching a class at convention, please read through the information below to help plan your class, its level, and to insure a smooth and successful activity.